View Underlay

 What is the view’s underlay?

-According to Autodesk’s help file, underlays “displays another slice of the model under the current plan view.
+Underlays display another slice of the model under the current plan view.
 That slice of the model can be from above or below the current level.
 The underlay appears dimmed and is visible even in hidden line.
-The underlay is useful to understand the relation of components on different floors.
-Normally, you would turn off the underlay before exporting or printing the view.”
+The underlay is helpful in understanding the relation of components on different floors.
+Typically, you would turn off the underlay before exporting or printing the view.
+However, this cannot be controlled from the print window and must be done within the view itself.
 And here lies the problem.

 The problem